Walmart will have Black Friday deals all through November

 The calendar says Black Friday starts Nov.
-27 -- the day after Thanksgiving -- but at Walmart, Black Friday starts later today.
-Rather than having just a single day of savings, the retail behemoth will spread deals across three events in November.
+27 -- the day after Thanksgiving -- but at Walmart, Black Friday starts right now.
+Rather than having just a single day of savings, the retail behemoth has spread deals across three events in November.
 Walmart is calling its reimagined sales Black Friday Deals for Days.
 You don't even have to go to a Walmart store -- there will be new deals popping up on a regular basis all month.

 Here's the breakdown: